 Let me remind you that Tony's Khan inheritance can afford to buy 160 players at Seri's price and 600 players around Harrison Reeds price range, that is an incredible amount of money that long-term guarantees success provide he still loves the club.
 We must make sure he spends his inheritance on Fulham Players, spending it wisely in players is a bonus but wisdom is not essential.

-Quote from: RaySmith on February 11, 2021, 03:27:24 AM+ 1Quote from: Matt10 on February 11, 2021, 12:49:37 AM
+Post by: RaySmith on February 11, 2021, 03:27:24 AM

 He shouldn't have said anything.
 His attempt to clarify, no matter true or not, will never be welcomed unfortunately.
 If we were comfortable in the table, things may be a bit different, but they aren't.